 - Make your own – we are trying as much as possible to make our food from scratch.
 No shop-bought sauces, dressings and meals because they contain preservatives, sugars and fats.

-- Get quality sleep – going to bed late or waking extra early can leave you craving bad food.
-A lack of sleep causes your leptin levels (appetite suppressant) to drop and in turn making you more hungry.
+- Get quality sleep – going to bed late or waking up extra early can leave you craving bad food.
+A lack of sleep causes your leptin levels (appetite suppressant) to drop and, in turn, makes you more hungry.
 Switch off screens at least an hour before bed, read a book and relax so that you fall into an easy sleep.

-- Make good sugar choices – my sweet tooth has always been my downfall but slowly I am getting there.
-I no longer have sugar in my tea and coffee or on my cereals.
+- Make good sugar choices – my sweet tooth has always been my downfall, but slowly I am getting there.
+I no longer have sugar in my tea and coffee or in my cereals.
 I have switched to dried fruit and maple syrup in my porridge instead to sweeten it up.

 - Take care of your gut – French research found that people who take a probiotic supplement and live yoghurt are more likely to be slim.
 People with low levels of diverse bacteria were more likely to be overweight and have insulin resistance.